khushi491/Lung-cancer_prediction_model/RAILWAY_DEPLOYMENT.md

 3. **Configure Deployment**
    - Railway will automatically detect it's a Python project
-   - The build process will use the configurations in `railway.json` and `nixpacks.toml`
+   - The build process will use the standard Python builder
    - No additional configuration needed

 4. **Deploy**